It can be difficult to manage all the different bills and payments in our lives.

-If you’ve been using buy now, pay later schemes because you’re maxed out on other forms of credit like credit cards, loans or overdrafts, look at our guide Living on a squeezed income for ways to cut back on costs
+If you’ve been using Buy Now, Pay Later schemes because you’re maxed out on other forms of credit like credit cards, loans or overdrafts, see our section Living on a squeezed income for ways to cut back on costs

 Try to pay more than the minimum balance

 Your statement will show you the minimum amount you have to pay, but it’s important to always aim to repay as much as you can, otherwise it might take you a long time and cost you a lot to pay off any outstanding balance.
 Also, paying the minimum can have a negative effect on your credit rating.

 If you can, set up a Direct Debit to make sure you never forget a payment or you'll be charged late fees and interest.
 If you’re living on a variable income, or you’re worried there might not always be enough money in the account to cover it, making manual payments will help you avoid fees for failed Direct Debits.

 Our guide How to reduce the cost of your credit and store card can help you decide on the best approach for your situation